Stasis

 4. Example

-I did not even touch your moped!
+I didn’t even touch your moped!

 It’s not me, it’s him!